-When you’ve covered and cleaned the entire floor, make the room a strictly foot traffic-free zone to allow it to dry – anything from two to 24 hours as required – ensuring the room is well ventilated throughout.
+When you’ve covered and cleaned the entire floor, make the room a strict foot traffic-free zone to allow it to dry – anything from two to 24 hours as required – ensuring the room is well-ventilated throughout.

 4. Freshen it up